Health and Wellness Peer Educators

 Health and Wellness Peer Educators are dedicated to increasing awareness in areas of health and wellness; encouraging safer behaviors and choices; encouraging positive healthy lifestyles, and promoting healthy minds and bodies for FIT students.
 A Health and Wellness Peer Educator is also dedicated to raising awareness and providing education on alcohol, other drugs, and violence prevention in an effort to promote a healthier environment for the FIT community.

-Health and Wellness Peer Educators will be a diverse group, made up of all grade levels of traditional and nontraditional students.
+Health and Wellness Peer Educators are a diverse group, made up of both traditional and nontraditional students.
 Benefits of becoming a health peer include personal development, gaining health knowledge and awareness, and meeting new people.

 - body awareness (nutrition, eating disorders, exercise, and dieting)

 - safer sex (sexuality, HIV/AIDS, STDs, risky behaviors)

 - stress management (time management)